Saasufy/saasufy-components/README.md

 - `autocapitalize`: Can be `on` or `off` - It will set the auto-capitalize attribute on the inner input element.
 This is useful for mobile devices to enable or disable auto-capitalization of the first character which is typed into the input element.
 - `autocorrect`: Can be `on` or `off` - It will set the auto-correct attribute on the inner input element.
 This is useful for mobile devices to enable or disable auto-correct.
 - `enable-rebound`: By default, for efficiency reasons, real-time updates performed via `model-input` components are not sent back to the publishing client; it is usually unnecessary because state changes are shared locally between all components which are bound to the same `socket-provider`.
 You can add the `enable-rebound` attribute to the `model-input` component to force real-time updates to rebound back to the publisher to support more advanced scenarios.
 Note that enabling rebound comes with additional performance overheads.
+- `accept`: This attribute should only be used if the `type` is set to `file`; it serves to constrain the types of files which can be selected by the user.

 ### model-text